 4.4.1 The previous soil testing sampling was completed in January 2009.
-The soil testing was carried out in March 2009 and the monitoring results will be available in April 2009.
+The soil testing was carried out in March 2009.
+The monitoring results were available in April 2009 and will be presented in the next monitoring month report.